Santhosh28raja/Data-Visualization-Titanic-Dataset/README.md

 Q1.
 From which port the maximum number of people boarded the titanic?
 Use an appropriate plot.

 Q2.
-Visualize the relationship between ticket fare paid and age of the passengers using scatter plot and write your inferences.
+Visualize the relationship between ticket fare paid and age of the passengers using scatter plot.

 Q3.
 Check the distribution of age of the passengers using Histplot.